 “West did a good job shutting our top two scorers (Remy, who finished with eight points, and Lane, who finished with six), and Tiffany scores nine in her first game and Brooke (Neal) hits two big threes and makes a big defensive play late in the game (when she dove for a loose ball near the baseline and knocked it off a Titan player, setting up Remy's 3-pointer).

-Page 2 of 2 - “This is one of those games where you feel good about the win, and you know there are so many teaching tools you can take from it.
+“This is one of those games where you feel good about the win, and you know there are so many teaching tools you can take from it.
 We had far too many turnovers and played like, well, it was a first game.